AnindD/Cognition/README.md

 **Why Build It?** There are few bots related to helping schoolwork and homework.
 Therefore, the goal of this project was to fill the gap ourselves and automate/efficiently organize the way we study.

 **Motivation:** The primary motivation of this project was to improve our knowledge of Python and working with the Discord API.
-This is the first "major"/large-scale propject I have worked on thus far.
+This is the first "major"/large-scale project I have worked on thus far.

 # Technologies Used
 - Python - Programming language used